Learn · Real Estate · 6 min read

 - Flag obvious discrepancies.
 If the county record says 1,600 square feet but the house clearly has a large addition, note the discrepancy and recommend independent verification.
 Hiding a known issue is worse than disclosing an uncertain one.

 - Recommend buyer verification.
 Include language in the listing and purchase agreement that the buyer should independently verify square footage prior to closing.
 This shifts some responsibility to the buyer and their inspector or appraiser.
+For a clear breakdown of who is responsible for verifying square footage across all parties in a transaction, see our dedicated guide.

 Verify square footage before you list